Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 ## Make an API call

-Once the authentication flow is successfully completed, you are ready to start making API calls.
+Once the authorization flow is successfully completed, you are ready to start making API calls.

-To make an API call to the *Actindo Core1 OpenAPI*, you usually need to follow the step-by-step sequence below:
+To make an API call to the *Actindo Core1 OpenAPI*, you need to follow the step-by-step sequence below:

 | Step   | Description | Further information |
 | :----: | ------------------ | ------------ |